Takicegek/Interpeer/whitepaper.md

 - Job allocations.

 ### 5.10 peer consensus
 One huge problem with the Internet as it functions now, is that updating the protocol is nearly impossible, as all parties must change.
-This can been seen with how long it is taking to make a trivial change like IP6.
+This can been seen with how long it is taking to make a trivial change like IPv6.
 Interpeer fixes this problem.

 All Interpeer settings are referenced on the vote-chain.
 A “change request” with a scheduled “valid from” time can be added detailing the changes to the settings and allowing peers with over a certain rating to vote against it, if a high enough percentage vote against the changes, they are not applied.
 But otherwise the change will become valid at the set time so they will be applied to every peer simultaneously.

 This means updating or changing settings would be possible, and there is no trust given to the core developers, as Interpeer will be open source, so if people notice a problem with an nefarious update they can spread the information and all vote against it.

 One setting is “minimum vote time-frame” which would mean that an update could not happen faster than that.
-This does sacrifice quick patching of problems in favor of peer consensus, as otherwise a nefarious developer could post a change request happening straight away without giving time to vote.
+This does sacrifice quick patching of problems in favour of peer consensus, as otherwise a nefarious developer could post a change request happening straight away without giving time to vote.

 ### 5.11 data storage
-All data is handled similar to [IPFS](ipfs.com)'s content-addressed storage model, but adds mutable files.
+All data is handled similar to [IPFS](http://ipfs.com)'s content-addressed storage model, but adds mutable files.
 When a script has associated data, it stores the necessary content references (in the job memory).
 So when a associated content-block in storage gets changed, it has a new hash, so therefore new reference.

 Each content-block must manage a list of scripts that reference it.
 If it is no longer referenced, then the peers will discard it.
 When a script changes a content-block, it sends the data to known peers storing that content-block.
 Any orphaned content-blocks will be deleted from peers when it is necessary to gain more space.